CZ-NIC/knot/doc/operation.rst

 Limitations
 -----------

-Neither configuration file, nor :ref:`Configuration database` is backed up by those commands.
+Neither configuration file nor :ref:`Configuration database` is backed up by zone backup.
+The configuration has to be synchronized before zone restore is performed!

 If the private keys are stored in a HSM (anything using a PKCS#11 interface), they are not backed up.
 This includes internal metadata of the PKCS#11 provider